MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/existing-devices/speed-up-deployment.md

 When the Windows Autopilot for existing devices task sequence runs on a device, the Autopilot deployment doesn't run when the device boots into Windows for the first time during the **Setup Windows and ConfigMgr** task of the task sequence.
 Instead, the Autopilot deployment doesn't run until after the task sequence completes.

 The Autopilot deployment normally runs when Windows boots for the first time and Windows Setup and OOBE run.
-However, during an Windows Autopilot for existing devices task sequence, even though the task sequence injected an Autopilot profile JSON file into the offline Windows installation, the file is not processed when Windows first boots because the task sequence also creates and injects an `unattend.xml` file.
-When there is both an `unattend.xml` file and an Autopilot profile JSON file during Windows Setup, Windows Setup ignores the Autopilot profile JSON file and it only processes the `unattend.xml` file.
+However, during a Windows Autopilot for existing devices task sequence, even though the task sequence injected an Autopilot profile JSON file into the offline Windows installation, the file isn't processed when Windows first boots because the task sequence also creates and injects an `unattend.xml` file.
+When there's both an `unattend.xml` file and an Autopilot profile JSON file during Windows Setup, Windows Setup ignores the Autopilot profile JSON file, and it only processes the `unattend.xml` file.

 After Windows Setup is done, the task sequence resumes and deletes the existing `unattend.xml`.
 Later in the task sequence when the task sequence runs Sysprep on the device, it doesn't specify or add a new `unattend.xml` file.
 Once the task sequence finishes running Sysprep, the task sequence completes and the device is rebooted.
 When the device reboots, Windows starts and Windows Setup runs for a second time.
-Since there is no `unattend.xml` file and only the Autopilot profile JSON file exists, Windows Setup processes the Windows Autopilot profile JSON file and the Autopilot deployment starts.
+Since there's no `unattend.xml` file and only the Autopilot profile JSON file exists, Windows Setup processes the Windows Autopilot profile JSON file and the Autopilot deployment starts.

 An overview of the Windows Autopilot for existing devices task sequence process is as follows: